Stanford Daily - “We are concerned by the donations Rep. Eshoo has accepted from the pharmaceutical industry.”

 District 18: Anna Eshoo (D) Received: $7,500 to the campaign Response: "To assist families dealing with the aftermath of the fires, I have made a contribution excess of the amount you note to The Diocese of Sacramento Fire Assistance Fund," Eshoo said in an email.*(Source)

-Rishi Kumar, Democrat, is the only trusted alternative to Rep. Eshoo.
+Rishi Kumar, a Democrat, is the only trusted alternative to Rep. Eshoo.
 Rishi has been running a grassroots campaign since March 2019, and has met with thousands of residents in the 31 cities of our congressional district.

 Rishi is respected by Saratogans for his fierce advocacy on their behalf, and was re-elected with the most votes in Saratoga's election history. (see video.)

 Rishi conducts 3 face to face town hall meetings per month, and a weekly "Rush Hour with Rishi" video call with district residents.
 He considers it vital to stay in touch with the community he serves, and to give every voter a chance to be heard.
+In addition, amidst the chaos of the pandemic, Rishi has been running his Reality Check podcast, where he meets with healthcare professionals, policy experts, small business advisors, and more to provide guidance during these uncertain times.

 Rishi is not a career politician, but a high tech executive, a citizen-centric Democrat and a councilmember of Saratoga serving in his 2nd term.
 Rishi believes in applying a high tech innovation framework to offer services “cheaper, faster, better.”